SinaBahrami89/RSA-cryptosystem-with-different-prime-generators/README.md

 This is a simple implementation of the RSA public-key cryptosystem developed by Sina Bahrami.
 Anyone is free to use or modify the codes and modules that are contained in this file.
-Citing is appreciated.

 The script is written in Python 3.